HideLakitu/GnomeBingLockScreen/README.md

 ## Features
 * change your GNOME lock screen pictures daily with Bing Image of the day
-* the pictures are stored at ~/Pictures/Bing/
+* the pictures are stored at ~/Pictures/Bing/ by default
+* have a configuration file at ~/.config/Bing/
 * delete pictures more than 7 days (to be improved)

 ## Todo
-* add a configure profile
 * add a GUI for configure
 * add proxy support
+* add requirements
+* make a pip package
+* add systemd service file

 ## Usage
 clone this repo and add python3 bing_screen_saver.py to start up applications